MAGICCC/bfbc2-server-status-page/README.md

 License
 =======

-The license under which source code and binaries are released is the _GNU Affero General Public License (AGPL) Version 3_.
+The license under which source code is released is the _GNU Affero General Public License (AGPL) Version 3_.
-More infos in the LICENSE.txt file.
+More infos in the LICENSE file.